jakiki6/Challenge/README.md

-# challanges
+# Challenges
-This are my challanges for you
+This are my challenges for you